nrlab-CRUK/INVAR2/docs/SettingUp.md

 ### BAM Files

-For simplicity, copy the BAM files into a directory `bam` in the top level directory.
+The simplest way to make your BAM files available to the INVAR2 pipeline is to copy them into a directory `bam` in the project directory.
+This though can mean making copies of large files that could be accessed in their original locations, if those locations are visible to the machine(s) you are running INVAR2 on.
-If these files are already available on the file system, one could hard link them rather than copy them to save space.
-If they are on another area of the file system, it is safest to copy them to this directory.
+In these circumstances, one can set the parameter "`BAM_PATH`" in your project's `nextflow.config` file to list all the directories your BAM files can be found in ([see the parameters page](Parameters.md)).

-If your files are all together but are elsewhere on the file system, rather than copy them about one can set the parameter "`BAM_DIR`" in your project's `nextflow.config` file to the path to their directory.
+The pipeline will then be able to read the files from their original locations without making copies.

-__Tip__ Be wary of using symbolic links: much of the INVAR2 pipeline runs inside Singularity and links that point outside the regular file structure may not be visible to the pipeline's tasks.
+__Tip__ Be wary of using symbolic links.
+Much of the INVAR2 pipeline runs inside Singularity and links that point outside the regular file structure may not be visible to the pipeline's tasks.
 This can cause errors that might surprise, as outside of Singularity those files will be accessible.